Monday, January 4, 2021

 Please visit the online Health Education Wellness Program for complete details on virtual health education sessions or contact the Health Education line at 619-662-4100, ext.
 2935.

-DONATE TO PROTECT OUR HEROES
+DONATE TO PROTECT OUR HEALTHCARE HEROES AND PROVIDE ESSENTIAL SERVICES TO OUR COMMUNITY

 If you must come in for an appointment, please do not bring other guests unless you need their assistance for your visit.
 Please note that only guests 18 and older may accompany you.
 We realize this may be inconvenient for parents; however, it is vital to reduce the spread of the Coronavirus.
 This will protect you, your children, other patients, and our doctors and staff.
 We appreciate your understanding and cooperation.